krizdingus/gb-rom-database-bot/README.md

 ### 2. Ecosystem Extras (For the Brave)

 - **Optional Web Companion**
-  A static site (React + the same JSON index) for people who think Discord is "that Skype thing my kid uses."
+  I'll create a static site (React + the same JSON index) for people who think Discord is "that Skype thing my kid uses."
 - **Analytics Dashboard**
-  Track which games trigger the most existential crises in slash-command land—hook it up to a simple Google Sheet or tiny Express app.
+  I'll track which games trigger the most existential crises in slash-command land—hook it up to a simple Google Sheet or tiny Express app.
 - **Auto-Updating Database**
-  Schedule the Python fetch script via GitHub Actions so your ROM list refreshes while you're busy watching DBZ AMVs.
+  I'll schedule the Python fetch script via GitHub Actions so your ROM list refreshes while you're busy watching DBZ AMVs.

 ### 3. UX Tweaks for Chat Bots

 - **Ephemeral vs. Shared**
-  Keep lookups private by default—only humble-brag when people actually care.
+  I'll keep lookups private by default—only humble-brag when people actually care.
 - **Conversational, Not Form-Filling**
-  Break massive commands into bite-sized Q&A with buttons.
+  I'll break massive commands into bite-sized Q&A with buttons.
 Fewer flags, more fun.
 - **On-Demand Help**
   `/dmgdb help filters` should feel like having a patient friend explain all the nerdy options without rolling their eyes.

 ### 4. Polish & Power-User Goodies

 - **Advanced Sorting**
-  `sort_by:release_date`, `sort_by:romSize`, or even "most absurd title length."
+  I'll add `sort_by:release_date`, `sort_by:romSize`, or even "most absurd title length."
 - **Localization**
-  Let people query in mangled English or Spanish—because why not?
+  I'll let people query in mangled English or Spanish—because why not?
 - **Mapper-Only Mode**
-  Queue up lists of MBC3 games, lump all those cryptic "Unknown (0x…)" mappers into one "Unknown" bucket.
+  I'll queue up lists of MBC3 games, lump all those cryptic "Unknown (0x…)" mappers into one "Unknown" bucket.

 ---